A guide to lower impact cookers

 Gas or electric?

-The table below, using information from the National Energy Foundation and confusedaboutenergy.com, gives some idea of the relative impacts of using the hob vs oven, and gas vs electric (conventionally generated).
-As you can see the low CO2 choice is pretty much always gas where it is available.
-Of course, using electricity from renewables is likely to have less impact than gas.
+The table below, using information from the National Energy Foundation and confusedaboutenergy.co.uk, gives some idea of the relative impacts of using the hob vs the oven, and gas vs electric (conventionally generated).
+As you can see the low CO2 choice is pretty much always gas, where it is available.
+Although gas ovens and hobs use more energy, gas generates less carbon dioxide per kWh.

 ||Average energy consumption per use (kWh)*

-||Average grams of CO2 per use
+||Average grammes of CO2 per use

 You can reduce your cooker’s contribution to climate change when you are using it by following these energy saving facts and tips: